OksanaVe/snpAIMeR/README.md

 ```
 >snpAIMeR("interactive")
 ```
-Upon executing the function, the user is prompted with the following (do not quote the paths):
+Upon executing the function, the user is prompted with the following (do not quote paths):
 ```
 Enter path to working directory:
 Enter path to STRUCTURE file: